Samkth123/KTH-md/Growth/Session 2/Live Session 2 - The growth process.md

 ##### Other growth modes

-Growth by merger
+##### Growth by merger
 - in practice similar to acquisitions
 - More common among large corporations
-- Post-deal integration is challenging (costs, conflicting interestest and cu)
+- Post-deal integration is challenging (costs, conflicting interestest and cultures)
+- Antitrust law can prevent mergers (ex critical industries like airlines)

+##### Minority investments
+- one company buying some part in another om